LilyYNY/ML-SnpDR/README.md

 R CMD check .
 ```

-## Relationship to subnetDR

-This repository follows the scientific workflow and step 7–9 naming of subnetDR, while removing recursive scans of complete result directories and restricting these stages to the modules listed in `selected_modules.tsv`.
-Please cite the original subnetDR repository and the corresponding publications/method sources alongside ML-SnpDR.

 ## License

 MIT.
 Attribution and copyright for upstream subnetDR code and related methods remain with their original authors.